 Related article: 10 Tips That Work to Inject Insulin Without Pain!

-Any insulin vials or pens that you'll be using within the next 28 days (or more depending on what insulin you're using) do not need to be refrigerated anymore.
+First, remember that any insulin vials or pens that you'll be using within the next 28 days (or more depending on your specific insulin brand) don't need to be refrigerated.
+These can stay at room temperature - but always below 80°F (26°C)!

-Keeping Stocks of Insulin Refrigerated with a Portable Insulin Cooler:
+Keep Insulin Refrigerated with a Portable Insulin Cooler

-According to the FDA, "50 pounds of dry ice should keep an 18 cubic foot fully stocked freezer cold for two days".
-Refilling your freezer with ice every 48 hours until power comes back is a great solution.
-If you don't have a freezer, you can follow the same steps with an ice chest or a lunch cooler bag instead.
+For longer power outages, the U.S. Food and Drug Administration (FDA) recommends using dry ice: 50 pounds of dry ice can keep an 18 cubic foot freezer stocked and cold for two days.
+Replenishing your freezer with fresh ice every 48 hours is an effective way to keep your insulin cool.
+If you don't have a freeze, you can also use an ice chest or an insulated cooler bag to manage the temperature effectively.

 Related article: How to Store and Refrigerate Ozempic in All Situations!

-What to do If you Could not Refrigerate your Insulin?
+What to Do If You Cannot Refrigerate Your Insulin?

 Remember that when unrefrigerated, your insulin is safe to be used within 28 days (more for some insulins).
 This recommendation comes directly from the drug manufacturers.
-It has to be taken seriously, but you can probably push for a few more days, and your insulin will be working just fine.
-There's obviously a safety margin here.
+While this guideline should be adhered to strictly, some insulins may have a slight safety margin that allows for a few extra days of use.
+However, proceed with caution and monitor your blood glucose closely if you decide to use insulin that hasn't been properly stored.

 Related article: When Does Insulin Expire?
 How Long is it Good For?